JustMoney app

 Loan terms

-Between six and 72 months.
+Between seven and 72 months.
 No penalties for early settlement.

 Interest rate

-Personalised, based on your credit profile, from a minimum of 5% to a maximum of 28%.
-African Bank also offers a loan with a fixed interest rate of 12%.
+Interest rates are personalised based on your credit profile, ranging from a minimum of 5% to a maximum of 28%.
+Additionally, African Bank offers a fixed-interest-rate loan of up to R50,000 at 12%.

 Monthly service fee